shopsys/shopsys/docs/storefront/error-handling.md

 );
 ```

 The last step is to handle it in the `_error.tsx` page.
 You can see that we do not log the exception for 404, as this would flood Sentry.
-However, we do log it if the `errorDebugging` is set to ``true` (env variable is set to `1`).
+However, we do log it if the `errorDebuggingLevel` is set to `console` or `toast-and-console` (env variable `ERROR_LEVEL_DEBUGGING`is set).
 Keep this in mind, as having this setting in an environment which includes Sentry might cause a lot of logs.

 ```tsx
 ErrorPage.getInitialProps = getServerSidePropsWrapper(({ redisClient, domainConfig, t }) => async (context: any) => {